 Remember that eating protein in the morning or late morning if intermittent fasting, is essential to balancing sugar levels and reducing inflammation in the fibro body.
 Utilize raw honey if needed for sweetening.
 Keep it alkaline and low in natural sugars.

 1. 3-4 oz. protein, such as turkey or grass fed meats.
-Vegetables (cooked and raw combined is beneficial), 1 fat serving.
-No fruit or sugar at lunch or between lunch and dinner for optimal metabolism and fat burning.
+Vegetables (cooked and raw combined is beneficial), 1-2 fat servings.
+Limit fruit at lunch or between lunch and dinner for optimal metabolism and fat burning.
 Also, Cultured vegetables will aid in digestion of proteins and fats eaten at lunch.

 3. If eating out for lunch, choose lean or grilled meats or fish with steamed vegetables with dressing on the side.
 This way we control the type of fat our food is cooked in.
 Seaweed rolls or lettuce wraps are excellent.

 Always be sure your food is well flavored.
 Curry, himalayan salt, oregano, cayenne, ginger.. these will add flavor and better digestion.

 If eating at a buffet, start with a raw salad, then meats and fats.
 Then have cooked vegetables in your favorite sauce instead of sugar or fruit.